 And if your organisation won’t fund training to help you develop as a leader then please consider investing in yourself either through working with a coach or programme like Influence & Impact or actively seeking a mentor and accessing free materials such as podcasts.
 Ultimately the only person who is truly invested in your success and who decides what your potential is you.

-Carla Miller will be running Influence and Impact for Women in Leadership again this May in partnership with the Chartered Institute.
+Carla Miller will be running Influence and Impact for Women in Leadership again in partnership with the Chartered Institute.

 This programme is aimed at senior women in fundraising leadership roles, already operating at Head of Team or Director level, who are looking to become brilliant at influencing senior stakeholders, would like to tackle self doubt for good and make even more impact at work.